 German cockroaches aren’t very picky eaters and feed on almost anything, including soap, glue, and toothpaste.
 German cockroaches are good hitchhikers and often find their way into new structures via grocery bags, cardboard boxes, drink cartons and secondhand appliances or furniture.
+If you need cockroach exterminators, call us today.

 German cockroaches prefer to live in warm, humid places close to food and moisture sources.
 They’re often found frequenting residential and commercial kitchen environments, and bathrooms.

 In addition to being a creepy crawling nuisance, the German cockroach has been implicated in outbreaks of illness and allergic reactions in many people.
 Cockroaches have been reported to spread at least 33 kinds of bacteria, six kinds of parasitic worms and at least seven other kinds of human pathogens.
 They can pick up germs on the spines of their legs and bodies as they crawl through decaying matter or sewage and then carry these into food or onto food surfaces.
 Medical studies have shown that German cockroach allergens cause allergic reactions and can exacerbate asthma attacks, especially in children.
 This makes German cockroach control incredibly vital.
-If you think you’ve spotted one of these bad boys in your home or commercial business, please give us a call to schedule immediate pest control service.
+If you think you’ve spotted one of these bad boys in your home or commercial business, please give us a call to schedule an immediate pest control service.

 The Oriental cockroach is another species with a hearty appetite, feeding particularly on decaying organic matter and starchy foods.
 This species of cockroach can survive without a coat and gloves in freezing outdoor temperatures for long periods of time.